Statute of The Court

 Operation

-The Prosecution Team shall exercise the ensuing functions: (i) conduct the preliminary investigation; (ii) gather the evidence; (iii) once sufficient evidence has been gathered, bring the case before the Court, and (iv) draft an indictment clearly outlining the charges and the individual(s) that should be indicted.
+The Prosecution Team shall exercise the ensuing functions: (i) conduct the preliminary investigation; (ii) gather the evidence; (iii) once sufficient evidence has been gathered, bring the case before the Court, and (iv) in the cases of allegations of core crimes draft an indictment clearly outlining the charges and the individual(s) that should be indicted.

 Subsection III.
 The Defence Team